lihaoyi/Metascala/readme.md

 Compatibility
 -------------
-ScalaMachine implements a small subset of the [Java Virtual Machine Specification]().
+ScalaMachine implements a subset of the [Java Virtual Machine Specification]().
 The implementation has been mostly focused on the features that ScalaMachine needs to run.
 ScalaMachine itself is a medium sized Scala application (almost 3000LOC), making extensive use of the Scala standard library, using the [ASM]() java library for dealing with the `.class` files.
 However, ScalaMachine does not require (and hence does not implement) several pretty basic things such as:

 - **Multiple Threads**
 - **Custom ClassLoaders**
 - **Enforcement of Access-Control modifiers**

-Apart from the specification, there is a large amount of functionality in the JVM which is from  *native* methods.
+Apart from the language specification, there is a large amount of functionality in the JVM which is from  *native* methods.
 These are required for the JVM to interact with the outside world in any way, and again ScalaMachine only implements those which were necessary to interpret itself, leaving out a lot of other basic things such as

 - **Filesystem Access**
+- **Network Access**
 - **System.out.println** (`scala.Predef.println` works though)

 Nonetheless, as we'll see, ScalaMachine is compatible enough to interpret itself: a moderately sized Scala program which makes heavy use of the standard library and a small number of external Java libraries.